Exercise 48: Advanced User Input

 Here is the test case tests/test_lexicon.rb that you should use, but don't type this in yet:

 You will want to create a new project using the project skeleton just like you did in Exercise 47.
 Then you'll need to create this test case and the lexicon.rb file it will use.
 Look at the top of the test case to see how it's being required to figure out where it goes.

 Next, follow the procedure I gave you and write a little bit of the test case at a time.
 For example, here's how I'd do it:

 - Write the require at the top.
 Get that to work.

 - Create an empty version of the first test case test_directions.
 Make sure that runs.

 - Write the first line of the test_directions test case.
 Make it fail.

-- Go to the lexicon.rb file, create an empty scan function.
+- Go to the lexicon.rb file, and create an empty scan function.

-- Run the test, make sure scan is at least running, even though it fails.
+- Run the test, and make sure scan is at least running, even though it fails.

 - Fill in psuedo code comments for how scan should work to make test_directions pass.